sii-scRNA-Seq/CellDEEP/README.md

                           ident.2 = "Control")
 ```

 This section introduce what is updated.

+For version 1.0.1:
-1. FindMarker.CellDEEP Pool
+1. FindMarker.CellDEEP Pool default should be TRUE.
-default should be TRUE 2.
-Not clear what is cell_cutoff, replaced with
+2. Not clear what is cell_cutoff, replaced with new parameter
-new parameter 3.
-Change “pool_way” to cell_selection 4.
-Vignette easy to
+3. Change “pool_way” to cell_selection
+4. Vignette easy to access/read
-access/read 5.
-Change toy data to simulated data, will generate DE
+5. Change toy data to simulated data, will generate DE result now.

-result now.
+For publish version(1.0.0):

-For publish version: Delete code used for experiment, keep only CellDEEP
+Delete code used for experiment, keep only CellDEEP function code.
-function code.
 Delete all the comments, clean the code.
-Rename pooling
-function as CellDEEP.Kmean and CellDEEP.Random.
+Rename pooling function as CellDEEP.Kmean and CellDEEP.Random.